 - A. Employees working twelve (12) hour shifts will be paid Shift Differential for all hours worked between 3:00 p.m. and 7:00 a.m.
-Monday to Friday and all hours worked on Saturday and Sunday. - B. Employees working evening and night shifts shall receive Shift Differential in addition to regular pay. - C. Employees working Day Shifts eight (8), nine (9) or ten (10) hours) are not eligible for Shift Differential. - D. Shift Differential will not apply to hours paid at the overtime rate except when the employee is filling a normal complement position. - F. Shift differential is based on four and one-half per cent (4.5%) of the AltaLink Control Centre Operator 4 rate.
-Effective January 1, 2017 two dollars and sixty-nine cents (\$2.69) per hour; effective January 1, 2018 two dollars and seventy-five cents (\$2.75) per hour.
+Monday to Friday and all hours worked on Saturday and Sunday. - B. Employees working evening and night shifts shall receive Shift Differential in addition to regular pay. - C. Employees working Day Shifts eight (8), nine (9) or ten (10) hours are not eligible for Shift Differential. - D. Article 16 applies i.e., Shift Differential will not apply to hours paid at the overtime rate. - E. When an employee has not been given sufficient shift change notice, he will receive the lack of notice premium in addition to his regular rate of pay, as well as the shift differential on applicable hours. - F. Shift differential is based on four and one-half per cent (4.5%) of the AltaLink Control Centre Operator 4 rate.
+Effective January 1, 2021, two dollars and eighty-nine cents (\$2.89) per hour; effective January 1, 2022, two dollars and ninety-two cents (\$2.92) per hour; effective January 1, 2023, two dollars and ninety-six cents (\$2.96) per hour; effective January 1, 2024, three dollars and six cents (\$3.06) per hour.